 There are many different combinations of options that can be used to manage risk within a portfolio, and it is a common tactic, particularly among professional investment managers.

-You can trade options in the UK with platforms such as Saxo Markets and DEGIRO.
+You can trade options in the UK with platforms such as Saxo and DEGIRO.
 Trading options is an advanced type of investing strategy, so it is important that you understand how it works, including the potential risks and rewards, before venturing into it.

 Follow the steps below to learn how to trade options in the UK: